 - Bring water to a boil, and then let it sit for 1 minute off-heat.

-- Add coffee grounds to French press, add vanilla extract, and then hot water.
+- Add coffee grounds to French press, add vanilla extract (if using), and then hot water.
 Add French press lid, but don't lower the plunger.
 Let sit 4 minutes.
 Lower plunger.

 - Divide coffee between 2 mugs.
 Top coffee with frothed milk, and serve immediately.